AdobeDocs/commerce-events/src/pages/events/project-setup.md

 ## Set up App Builder and define a runtime action

-The first step to setting up your App Builder template is to set up your environment and crete a runtime action.
+The first step to setting up your App Builder template is to set up your environment and create a runtime action.
 For details about this process, see [Setting up Your Environment](https://developer.adobe.com/runtime/docs/guides/getting-started/setup/).

 1. Log in to Adobe IO: